-Christmas really is the most wonderful time of the year.
+Christmas really is the most wonderful time of the year, and summer in Australia is a glorious time to explore.
 Time off from the daily grind, weeks spent with friends and family, hot summer days and balmy nights.
 Throw in a sunkissed glow, lazy afternoons on the beach and a few cold bevvies and you’ve got the recipe for the perfect Christmas season.
 What more could you want?

-Well, how about a long-awaited (or impulsive) road trip to relish all of the above and more?
+Well, how about a long-awaited road trip in Australia this summer to relish all of the above and more?
+Or perhaps simply an impulsive one?
 You can do all of this while seeing the immense array of sights our incredible country has to offer.

-That’s why we’ve put together a list of ultimate Aussie road trips for this holiday season, designed to suit not just those who only have the standard public holidays off and a few days to spare but those who have luckily cashed in that annual leave for more time to roam.
+That’s why we’ve put together a list of ultimate Christmas getaways in Australia designed to suit not just those who only have the standard public holidays off and a few days to spare but those who have luckily cashed in that annual leave for more time to roam.

 Short and jam-packed road trips

-One of the best things about Australia is that wherever you are, there’s more than likely a great road trip to be had nearby.
+One of the best things about Australia is that wherever you are, there’s more than likely a great road trip to be had nearby, as well as countless Christmas markets where you can stock up on cards, presents, and incredible Christmas mince tarts.
 If you are short on time but want to make the most of your Christmas break, stay within your state and find a place you haven’t ever visited but that’s always been on your travel bucket list.

 It’s the most popular time of the year for the towns along this famous strip, so from Torquay to Apollo Bay, you won’t be at a loss for activities.
 A round trip to the Twelve Apostles and back can be done in just a few days if you make stops along the way, and you’ll get in plenty of beach time.
 It’s also a stone’s throw from Melbourne, so you get the best of both worlds from the relaxed hippy vibe of surf towns to the vibrant metropolis of the city.

-The Sunshine Coast hinterland is a must, with its breathtaking views and picturesque scenery, and once done, head two hours south to Byron Bay for a walk on the wild side.
-This seaside town is jam-packed with holidayers at Christmas, but is unbeatable on a summer night.
+Next, head two hours south to Byron Bay for a walk on the wild side.
+This seaside town is jam-packed with holidayers at Christmas but is unbeatable on a summer night.
 Roam the local markets known for their curious wares or simply people-watch – an easy activity to do in Byron.

 Extended road trips to get excited about